evkx/evkx.github.io/content/technology/suspension/_index.md

     <figcaption><h4>Mercedes-Benz EQE Suspension with double wishbone</h4></figcaption>
 </figur>

-#### Pros:
+#### Pros of Double Wishbone

-- Improved handling: The double wishbone suspension allows for more precise control of the wheel's movement, resulting in better handling, steering response, and stability, especially during high-speed cornering.
+- *Improved handling: The double wishbone suspension allows for more precise control of the wheel's movement, resulting in better handling, steering response, and stability, especially during high-speed cornering.
-- Better ride quality: The design reduces the impact of bumps and road imperfections, resulting in a smoother ride.
+- *Better ride quality:* The design reduces the impact of bumps and road imperfections, resulting in a smoother ride.
-- Good camber control: The double wishbone suspension allows for better camber control, which is important for maintaining tire contact with the road during hard cornering.
+- *Good camber control:* The double wishbone suspension allows for better camber control, which is important for maintaining tire contact with the road during hard cornering.
-- More adjustable: The suspension is highly adjustable, allowing for fine-tuning of the handling characteristics, ride height, and suspension geometry.
+- *More adjustable:* The suspension is highly adjustable, allowing for fine-tuning of the handling characteristics, ride height, and suspension geometry.

-#### Cons:
+#### Cons of Double Wishbone

 - Complex design: The double wishbone suspension is more complex and expensive to design, manufacture, and maintain than other types of suspension systems, such as MacPherson struts.
 - Space requirements: The suspension takes up more space than other types of suspension, which can limit the vehicle's design and packaging options.